Monthly Bookkeeping Checklist for Service Businesses

 Checklist

-• Import or review bank transactions.
+- Import or review all bank and credit card transactions.

-• Categorize income and expenses.
+- Categorize income and expenses.

-• Match deposits to invoices or payments.
+- Match deposits to invoices or customer payments.

-• Reconcile checking, savings, and credit cards.
+- Reconcile checking, savings, and all credit cards.

-• Review open invoices and unpaid bills.
+- Review open invoices and unpaid vendor bills.

-• Review owner draws and contributions.
+- Review owner draws and contributions.

-• Review P&L and balance sheet.
+- Review P&L and balance sheet.

-• Save receipts and backup documents.
+- Save receipts and supporting documents.

 Common mistakes

-• Leaving owner draws in expense accounts.
+- Leaving owner draws in expense accounts.

-• Letting sales tax payable go unchecked.
+- Letting sales tax payable accumulate without checking filings.

 Examples for service businesses